ezir-cloud/ezir-rest/Doc/githubrepoapi_algorithm.md

   ]
 }
 Third, use a job using try and exception.
 If a job fails then the exception is stored in the logjob column.
+previousjobid: first job id is 1. if first job is fail. then it create new job  with job id 2. if second job is fail then
+create new job with job id 3.
+These records are in  previousjobid column.

 * If the search api gets a total count is less than 100 and equal to 100 repositories details stored in elasticsearch
 database.if total count is more than 100 then first stored 100 repositories details and create  the second url to
 search more repositories details.

 * The first job is running and takes 1 to 100 repository details then the second job is running and takes  1 to 100
 repository details till the last job.
 That means total jobs that are created to search api results.
 If the search